Shovelnose guitarfish: Recreation

+Fishing for P. productus is common on the coastal shores of Baja California.
+In the southern part of the Baja California peninsula, P. productus is a dominant fishery resource.
+This species is harvested through artisanal fisheries during the summer months for their high value.
+Adults are primarily caught consisting of mostly pregnant females.
 This species can be caught from the surf, within shallow California waters.
 Sand crabs, various bivalves such as mussels, and other live or dead bait are recommended for catching the fish.